alanng10/class-lang/Docue/Article/Sande/a.md

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.

-InfExecute and WhileExecute cond operates input any ref value as bool.
+InfExecute and WhileExecute cond operates input any IntType ref value as bool.
-AndOperate, OrnOperate and NotOperate input any ref value as bool.
+AndOperate, OrnOperate and NotOperate input any IntType ref value as bool.
 The operates output zero or one ref value as bool.
+The operates has type that is 64 bits IntType.

 IntOperate is operate that results IntType value get from memory index.
 The operate has syntax that starts with Kind of class IntKind, followed by limit brace round open token,